parsakhaz/gaze-detection-video/README.md

 # Gaze Detection Video Processor

-This project uses the Moondream Next model to detect faces and their gaze directions in videos.
+This project uses the Moondream 2 model to detect faces and their gaze directions in videos.
 It processes videos frame by frame, visualizing face detections and gaze directions with dynamic visual effects.

 ## Features